$G$-gerbes on perfectoid spaces: Introduction

 \subsection{Acknowledgements.}

-This work is one of the projects in the “Algebra and Number Theory" summer school jointly organized by Peking University and Chinese Academy of Sciences.
+This work is one of the projects in the “Algebra and Number Theory" summer school jointly organized by Chinese Academy of Sciences and Peking University.
 We want to express our gratitude to Professor Shou-wu Zhang and Professor Weizhe Zheng.
 Without their efforts, the summer school would not have been such a success.
 We are also grateful to our supervisor, Professor Ning Guo, for suggesting this question and continuous guidance.
-We thank Professor Weizhe Zheng and Professor Xu Shen for very useful conversations.
+We thank Professor Ben Heuer, Professor Xu Shen and Professor Weizhe Zheng for very useful conversations and helpful suggestions.